Rare Madness Vol I

 BACKGROUND

-Recently, two new 12” vinyl bootlegs, titled “Rare Madness Vol. I” and “Rare Madness Vol. II,” have surfaced on the marketplace.
-These unofficial releases feature a mix of rare tracks, album cuts, B-sides, and singles from the 1979-1982 period.
-The bootlegs are being distributed by Nutty Business Italy and are currently available for purchase through Juno Records (www.juno.co.uk).
+“Rare Madness Vol. I,” an Italian bootleg surfaced on the marketplace in early 2025.
+This unofficial releases feature a mix of rare tracks, album cuts, B-sides, and singles from the 1979-1982 period.
+The bootlegs are being distributed by Nutty Business Italy.

 As expected, news of the release quickly spread within the Madness fan community, with discussions picking up momentum.
 Among those weighing in was Chris “Zoom Boy” Foreman—Madness’s founding member and guitarist—who kept a close eye on the situation.
 He wasted no time expressing his disapproval and actively moved to shut down the sale of the bootlegs.